vidarbrekke/action-schedule-delete/Dev/CursorApps/PageToGutenberg/INSTRUCTIONS.md

 4. Verify that all required WordPress functions are available
 5. Ensure that the plugin's classes are being loaded properly
 6. Try deactivating and reactivating the plugin
+7. Check hook priorities - if multiple plugins are registering admin menu items with the same slug, the hooks with higher priorities (lower numbers) will be executed first.
+The plugin uses priority 10 (default) for menu registration, and priority 999 for cleanup, which might need adjustment if conflicts persist.
+8. Use a WordPress hook debugging plugin to see which hooks are firing and in what order

 ## Support